Hailong1/Online_Distribution_Center/README.md

 # Online_Distribution_Center

-the main class is shopping.jsp.
+the start one is shopping.jsp.
 It should be run this to run my program.
+Before running open DataInfo.txt to enter corrsponding infomation.